Topping chooser

 Other toppings worth mentioning

-Basil seeds / chia seeds, tiny, hydrate in the drink, form a thin gel around each seed.
-Unusual texture, very fiber-rich.
+Basil seeds and chia seeds hydrate in the drink and form a thin gel around each seed.
+The texture is unusual but works in lighter fruit drinks.

 Calorie comparison at a glance